probml/dynamax/README.md

 ![Test Status](https://github.com/probml/dynamax/actions/workflows/run_tests.yml/badge.svg?branch=main)

-***Note: the code is currently under active development, and the API will soon change.
-Please wait for the official release on 11/14/22 before using.***

 Dynamax is a library for probabilistic state space models (SSMs) written in [JAX](https://github.com/google/jax).
 It has code for inference (state estimation) and learning (parameter estimation) in a variety of